 Step 2: Workflow

-This chapter defines how the automation executes in production, from set validation to review and publish.
-Step 1 defined why and boundaries; Step 2 defines runtime behavior.
+Define how automation executes in production, from set validation through review and publish.
+Step 1 defined purpose and boundaries; Step 2 defines runtime behavior.

 2.1 End-to-end execution model

-The workflow is a staged desktop pipeline orchestrated in main_set.py.
-It is designed so the operator can process high-volume sets while keeping strict publish control through a mandatory review gate.
+Run a staged desktop pipeline orchestrated in main_set.py.
+The design lets operators process high-volume sets while maintaining strict publish control through a mandatory review gate.

 Amir2000 Image Automation workflow chart